one-for-all/RoboND-DeepLearning-Project/writeup.md

 The task of this project is semantic segmentation, i.e. labeling each pixel of image by the category it belongs.

-The network is constructed as a encoder - deocoder structure with bypass connections between them.
+The network is constructed as a encoder - deocoder structure with skip connections between them.

 Encoder is used to extract features relevant of the task, such as lines, shapes, objects, successively.

 Decoder then takes these features and reconstruct the proper classification for each pixels.

-Bypass connections between encoder and decoder are used, because as the features are extracted in encoder, spatial information is condensed and fine details in the image are lost.
-Bypass connections would provide previous layers' information where details are preserved to the later construction of categories for pixels.
+Skip connections between encoder and decoder are used, because as the features are extracted in encoder, spatial information is condensed and fine details in the image are lost.
+Skip connections would provide previous layers' information where details are preserved to the later construction of categories for pixels.

 #### 6. The student displays a solid understanding of the limitations to the neural network with the given data chosen for various follow-me scenarios which are conveyed in the write-up.